mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Katagiri**: Well yes, real one is no judgement.
 If you're really judgement, there is no judgement.
 Because, judgement is what?
 Just like a pain.
 Just like when your body, and your consciousness, your nose, your eyes, all circumstances are completely unified, at that time you have judgement.
 But if you say "that judgement" ... that is already sort of the sound of the raindrops.
 "I hear that."

+##### 48:52

 **Same person**: But isn't the judgement itself empty?

 **Katagiri**: Yes, no abode.
 Empty.
-Judgement itself, no abode.
+Judgement itself [has] no abode.
 That's why the thoughts, judgements, whatever, just ... flow, always, in zazen.
-So, if you don't meddle, it appears, disappears.
-Because [there is] no abode from where it comes.
-But only when you meddle with [it], and chasing, and escaping from – at that time, judgement creates another judgment.
+So, if you don't meddle, it appears [and] disappears, because [there is] no abode from where it comes.
+But only when you meddle with [it], and chasing, and escaping from [it] – at that time, judgement creates another judgment.
 [The] judgement you created creates another judgment.
 So, constantly snowballing.
 So that is sort of the task you are involved with in the dualistic world.
 In zazen, we shouldn't do that.

-**same person**: Do what?
+**Same person**: Do what?

 **Katagiri**: We shouldn't involve in.